mihanizm56/redux-core-modules/README.md

  - trigger success or error router redirections
  - ability to use batching (in JSON-RPC protocol)
  - cancelling the request if not responded
+ - on every request can make a decision to refetch data or not by providing function or redux-selector (or an array of them)

 #### Example: